pteridin/obsidian_symlink_plugin/README.md

 - Create symlinks to folders outside your vault
 - Utilizes `ln -s` to create symlinks on Linux and MacOS
 - Utilizes `mklink /D` to create symlinks on Windows across different drives, requires admin privileges
-  - Fallback: Utilizes `mklink /J` to create junctions on Windows, requires no admin privileges
+- Utilizes `mklink /J` to create junctions on Windows, requires no admin privileges

 ## Available Commands